-Financial liabilities are classified as measured at amortised cost.
-Other financial liabilities are subsequently measured at as amortised cost and are carried at amortised cost, these include balance due to brokers, payable under sale and repurchase agreement and redeemable share.
+Other liabilities are classified as financial liabilities at amortised cost and are carried at amortised cost.

 Offsetting

 Financial assets and liabilities are set off and the net amount presented in the statement of financial position when and only when the Fund has a legal right to set off the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.
 Income and expenses are presented on a net basis only when permitted by the accounting standards or gains and losses arising from a group of similar transactions such as in the Fund's trading activity.